IgorTodorovskiIBM/blog/_posts/2026-04-06-z-vector-search.md

 The key insight from the metrics: model load is a one-time cost of a few seconds, and after that each message enrichment takes well under half a second.
 Keyword-only modes (`--summary`, pure msgid lookups) skip the model entirely and return in milliseconds.
 The `--metrics` output lets you measure exactly what matters on your LPAR, under your workload.

-## The Full Picture
+## The Full Picture: Enabling RAG Directly on z/OS

+By bringing together embeddings, a persistent vector store, and a hybrid search engine, we’ve enabled a complete **Retrieval-Augmented Generation (RAG) system that works directly on z/OS**.

+For the air-gapped environments common in finance and healthcare, this isn’t just a nice-to-have—it’s a hard requirement.
+It means you can build intelligent assistants that understand your specific system configuration and historical data without a single byte leaving your secure LPAR.

-Pulling it all together, here's the pipeline that runs every time z-console enriches a message:
+Here's the full pipeline that runs every time z-console enriches a message:

 ```
 Console Messages / Documents